yaduvendrayadav/yaduvendrayadav/README.md

 # Hello World!
 I'm Yaduvendra Singh Yadav 👋

 ## 🌍 About Me
-Blockchain Innovator | Quantum Security Enthusiast | Creator of SphinQ
+Blockchain Innovator | Quantum Security Enthusiast | Creator of Quranium

 🔭 Leading SphinQ, a pioneering blockchain protocol integrating SPHINCS+ for enhanced security in the quantum era.
 👨‍💻 Passionate about leveraging blockchain for societal impact and technological advancement.